-At least 140 cruise passengers aboard Sun Princess, currently docked in Brisbane, are suffering from notoriously contagious gastro bug in unfortunate repeat of ship's previous cruise to Papua New Guinea a couple of weeks ago.
+At least 140 passengers on Sun Princess (currently docked in Brisbane) are suffering from notoriously contagious gastro bug in an unfortunate repeat of the ship's previous cruise to Papua New Guinea a couple of weeks ago.

 ABC journalist Kathryn Perrott and her brother decided to abandon ship in New Zealand after the captain announced that the norovirus, which afflicted 90 passengers on the previous voyage, was doing the rounds once again.